Pat Robertson controversies: 2004: Presidential election

-In January 2004, Robertson said that God told him President Bush will be re-elected in a "blowout" in the election later that year.
+In January 2004, Robertson said that God told him President Bush would be re-elected in a "blowout" in the election later that year.
 "I think George Bush is going to win in a walk", Robertson told viewers of his The 700 Club program.
 "I really believe I'm hearing from the Lord it's going to be like a blowout election in 2004.
 It's shaping up that way."
-Bush did in fact win re-election.
+Bush did in fact win re-election, however, not by a landslide (just 35 electoral votes and 50.7% pop. vote).

 2006: Pacific Northwestern tsunami

 In May 2006, Robertson declared that storms and possibly a tsunami would hit America's coastline sometime in 2006.
 Robertson supposedly received this revelation from God during an annual personal prayer retreat in January.
 The claim was repeated four times on The 700 Club.

 On May 8, 2006, Robertson said, "If I heard the Lord right about 2006, the coasts of America will be lashed by storms."
 On May 17, 2006, he elaborated, "There well may be something as bad as a tsunami in the Pacific Northwest."
-On November 15, 2006, a tsunami did in fact strike Crecent City, California, causing an estimated $700,000 in damages.
+On November 15, 2006, a tsunami did in fact strike Crescent City, California, causing an estimated $700,000 in damages.